davidblom1/docs/docs/components.md

 When you hold a magnet near the black transistor on the sensor (at the top of the photo), the digital reading should be 1 (HIGH).
 The analog sensor's reading is a numerical value that is different depending on magnet strength, sensitivity adjustment, magnet proximity, and other factors.

+Note on the below CircuitPython code: [here](https://learn.adafruit.com/circuitpython-essentials/circuitpython-analog-in) are more details on reading analog input in circuitpython, including an explanation of the `get_voltage(pin)` helper function.

 <Tabs
   defaultValue="arduino"
   values={[